TANTALIS - Surveyed Right-of-way Parcels

 Short Name: TA_SRP_SVW

-Comments: TA_SURVEYED_ROW_PARCELS_SVW contains the spatial representation (polygon) of all parcels of land surveyed for statutory access or Right-of-Way purposes, with active surveys, that are or have been within the purview of the B.C.
+Comments: The spatial representation (polygon) of all parcels of land surveyed for statutory access or Right-of-Way purposes, with active surveys, that are or have been within the purview of the B.C.
 Crown Land Management program.
 The view was created to provide a simplified view of this data from the survey parcel information in the Tantalis operational system.

 |Column Name||Short Name||Data Type||Data Precision||Comments|